Click on any thumbnail to jump to the details section for that device.

 When the electromagnet is powered, the ball is attracted to the center of the electromagnet.
 If the electromagnet stays on the ball will oscillate around the center and eventually stop.
 Powering the electromagnet intermittently on the other hand can accelerate the ball if done at the right times.

-For a more in depth explanation of why the ball in the video behaves as it does, visit the Electromagnets and Acceleration page.
+For a more in depth explanation of why the ball in the video behaves as it does, visit the Electromagnets and Acceleration page or see the original patent on the Patents page.

 The Disappearing Post, or Up Post, is an obstacle that would appear and disappear periodically during a game.
 Typically it was installed between the flippers and could prevent the ball from draining between them when in the up position.